cepdnaclk/e20-3yp-SkyT/03. Hardware Implementation/LoRa Communication/ReadMe.md

 ### Step 6: Testing Your Setup

-To verify your LoRa module is working correctly, run the tests in the test directory.
+To verify your LoRa module is working correctly, run the tests in the `Testing` directory.

 ## Troubleshooting